Prue Torney Fellows’ Prize

 - Write a letter of appreciation to the donor/committee (upon acceptance)

-Applicants will be advised of the outcome via email in early September.
+Applicants will be advised of the outcome via email by the end of July.

 Faculty of Arts Awards Team